LLM-EDT: Large Language Model Enhanced Cross-domain Sequential Recommendation with Dual-phase Training: Experiment

 \subsection{Ablation Study}

 To validate the effectiveness, we conduct the ablation experiment in this section.
-Specifically, we categorize the variants as: \begin{itemize}[leftmargin=*] \item \textbf{\textit{w/o} Aug.}: This variant removes the whole data augmentation and leverage the raw sequence to perform the next-item prediction. \item \textbf{\textit{w/o} DFT}: This variant removes the domain fine-tuning process to validate the effectiveness of {Dual Phase Training}. \item \textbf{\textit{w/o} Profiling}: This variant removes the {Domain-aware profiling} module by eliminating $\mathcal{L}_{align}$. \end{itemize} We test these variants on two datasets, \ie Cloth - Sport and Electronics - Cell Phone, and present the results in Table~\ref{tab:ablation_results}.
-According to the results, we can draw our conclusion as follows: \begin{itemize}[leftmargin=*] \item Our proposed {transferable item augmenter} contributes to improving the recommendation performance for all domains. \item {Dual Phase training} boosts the LLM-EDT framework to capture fine-grained representation for individual domains, improving the performance. \item {Domain-aware profiling} significantly improves the performance on non-dominant domains, \ie Sport and Cell Phone, helps to alleviate the dominant domain problem in user profiling. \end{itemize} Noted that we also conduct a detailed analysis for each component within the transferable item augmenter and Domain-aware profiling.
-Please find it in \textbf{Appendix}~\ref{sec:add_abla}.
+Specifically, we categorize the variants as: \begin{itemize}[leftmargin=*] \item \textbf{\textit{w/o} Aug.}: This variant removes the whole data augmentation and leverage the raw sequence to perform the next-item prediction. \item \textbf{\textit{w/o} Filtering}: This variant removes the noise filtering process and inserts the initially generated samples into the raw sequence. \item \textbf{\textit{w/o} Inserting}: This variant removes the inserting process and directly arranges the generated sample at the end of the sequence. \item \textbf{Random Inserting}: This variant randomly inserts the generated sample in the mixed interaction sequence. \item \textbf{\textit{w/o} DFT}: This variant removes the domain fine-tuning process to validate the effectiveness of {Dual Phase Training}. \item \textbf{\textit{w/o} Profiling}: This variant removes the {Domain-aware profiling} module by eliminating $\mathcal{L}_{align}$. \item \textbf{\textit{w/o} S-R-A}: This variant removes the summarize-reform-analyze pipeline when generating users' profiles and replaces it with the naive LLMs summarization. \end{itemize}

+We test these variants on Cloth - Sport, and present the results in Table~\ref{tab:ablation_results}.
+According to the results, we can draw our conclusion: \begin{itemize}[leftmargin=*] \item Our proposed {transferable item augmenter} with its noise filtering and domain-aware insertion modules contributes to improving the recommendation performance for all domains. \item {Dual Phase training} enhances the LLM-EDT framework to capture fine-grained representations for individual domains, thereby improving performance. \item {Domain-aware profiling} significantly improves the performance on non-dominant domains compared to rough profiling~\cite{bridge}, which helps to alleviate the domain imbalance issue in modeling user global preference. \end{itemize}